 Accounts receivable - The Organization's accounts receivable consist primarily of amounts due from third party insurance payors and amounts due from the 340B drug discount program.
-Accounts receivable are written off when deemed uncollectible.
-Accounts receivable consists of the following at December 31:

-2021 2020
+Accounts receivable are stated at the amount management expects to collect under the terms of the contract agreements.
+Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance, if needed, based on its assessment of the current status of individual contracts.
+Balances still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
+Accounts receivable consists of the following:

+Decmber 31, J January 1,

+2022 2022

-340B drug discount receivable \$ 297,062 \$ 105,834
+340B drug discount receivable \$ 568,923 \$ 297,062

-Third party insurance receivable 74,954 -
+Third party insurance receivable 173,648 74,954

-Tenant use fees receivable 3,000 33,051
+Tenant use fees receivable 3,000 3,000

-Other receivables 53,538 4,590
+Other receivables 48,260 53,538

-Total accounts receivable 428,554 143,475

-Less: allowance for doubtful accounts - (8,423)

-Accounts receivable, net \$ 428,554 \$ 135,052
+Accounts receivable \$ 793,831 \$ 428,554